Posts tagged ‘Ga Gives Day’

 This year on August 28th, we honor the memory of Emmett Till, the 14-year old boy who was brutally killed by three white men in 1955.
 That morning, Roy Bryant, Mose Wright, and J.W.
 Milam tore Till from his bed and drove him to Milam’s home.
 There, the men beat Till to death before dumping his body in the Tallahatchie River.
 The reason for this heinous crime?
 Till had been accused of harassing Bryant’s wife.

-Although the current moment also feels dark with instances of racist violence, we are doing our best at HOPE to look towards the future, and taking thoughtful and steps towards better days— much the way Till’s mother did in 1955.
+Although the current moment also feels dark with instances of racist violence, we are doing our best at HOPE to look towards the future, and take thoughtful steps towards better days— much the way Till’s mother did in 1955.

 Help Us Make History